Dipto9999/STM32-Morse_Translator/README.md

 ## Overview

 This was originally designed as part of a <b>UBC Orbit Command and Data Handling (CDH)</b> subsystem assignment.
-However, it has been recently redesigned to further explore embedded programming practices on the <b>STM32 Nucleo Board</b>.
+However, it has been recently redesigned to further explore embedded software development practices on the <b>STM32 Nucleo Board</b>.

 <p align="center"><img src="Images/Board.JPG" width="60%" height="60%" title="Image of STM32 Nucleo Board" ></p>